Chai Chee: Etymology

-In the Hokkien dialect of the Chinese language, Chai Chee may be translated to mean Vegetable Market (菜市).
+In the Hokkien language, Chai Chee may be translated to mean Vegetable Market (菜市).

 History

 Before the estate was built, the area was primarily farmland over a series of rolling hills.
 The kampong, or village, was located on a high hill around where the Singapore Anti-tuberculosis Association (SATA) Clinic now stands.
 In the past, one needs to go downhill to reach the clinic.
 Today the clinic sits much higher than the surrounding areas after the hills were levelled.

 Kampong Chai Chee

 Kampong Chai Chee was formed in the 1920s as a Chinese village off old Upper Changi Road (then known as Changi Road).
 The village developed in the area around the former Peng Ann and Peng Ghee roads.
 A market serving the village used to exist at the junction of these two roads.

 A 1971 article in The New Nation described Kampong Chai Chee as a large village spread over several hills and valleys.
 It consisted of mostly attap houses among tall coconut palms, set back off dusty roads.